ebellocchia/py_crypto_hd_wallet/README.md

         }
     }

+Private key is not present since it's a watch-only wallet.

-**Wallet created from private keys for Bitcoin, using BIP-0084 specification**
+**Wallet created from private key for Bitcoin, using BIP-0084 specification**

 Code: